NetFabric/NetFabric.Hyperlinq/README.md

 ## Benchmarks

-The solution contains a [benchmarks project](https://github.com/NetFabric/NetFabric.Hyperlinq/tree/master/NetFabric.Hyperlinq.Benchmarks) based on [BenchmarkDotNet](https://benchmarkdotnet.org) that compares `NetFabric.Hyperlinq` to `System.Linq` for many of the supported operations.
+The solution contains a [benchmarks project](https://github.com/NetFabric/NetFabric.Hyperlinq/tree/master/NetFabric.Hyperlinq.Benchmarks) based on [BenchmarkDotNet](https://benchmarkdotnet.org) that compares `NetFabric.Hyperlinq` to `System.Linq` for many of the supported operations and its combinations.

 To get the latests benchmarks, clone the project and run it on your machine.